kevintpeng/Learn-Something-Every-Day/UWaterloo/BIOL239: Genetics.md

 - **allolactose** binds
 - three genes: LacZ,Y,A, **polycistronic message**, all at once
 - promoter, followed by operator, then lacZ, lacY, lacA
-- lacZ encodes
+- lacZ encodes &Beta;-galactosidase
+  - turns lactose into glucose and galactose
+  - alternatively turns lactose into allolactose
-- lacY allows it into the inner membrane
+- lacY encodes permease, transporting lactose and allows it into the inner membrane
 - lacA doesn't matter too much
+- repression of lacZ, lacY and lacA are all linked, leading to the idea that they are transcribed as aprt of the same **polycistronic mRNA**
 - lacI is upstream part of the repressor gene, and binds to some other part
 - DNA binding domain
 - Inducer binding domain, allolactose changes the confirmation, so that this repressor protein cannot bind to the DNA operator
 - in gene I<sup>-</sup>, a mutation in our repressor with no repressor, **lac operon** is expressed ALL THE TIME